Samobor Castle: History

 The fortification was originally a stone fortress built on solid rock - in an irregular and indented layout, which consists of three parts, out of which the central core represents the oldest part of the castle.
 In the southeastern part of the core there was a high guard tower (nowadays in ruins), which is the only remaining original part of Ottokar castle.
 Just next to the guard tower lies a semicircular tower with a small gothic chapel of St. Ana which is estimated to be built in third decade of the 16th century.

-In the third decade of the 16th century, reshaping of a castle begint which was done by a gradual expansion of the core towards the north.
+In the third decade of the 16th century, reshaping of the castle began, which was done by a gradual expansion of the core towards the north.
 The fortification thus became an elongated trapezoidal courtyard surrounded by a strong defensive wall and with a pentagonal tower on its ends.
 Throughout 17th and 18th century, the castle was upgraded and reconstructed.
 The last building inside the fortress was a three-storey house on its southern side, which along with castle's upper parts forms a courtyard.
 Its facades are divided by Tuscan columned porches, and its interior is rich with the equipment.
 This move transformed a castle from its original fortificational function into a countryside baroque styled castle.
 Last residents left the castle in the end of the 18th century, which triggered the gradual castle's decadence into a shape that it is today.